2025 Melbourne Storm season: Jerseys

 Designed by Warumungu and Yawuru man David Roe, the club's 2025 Indigenous jersey was worn in the round 23 match against the Brisbane Broncos.
 The design features dot painting motifs representing journeys and meeting places, as well as turtles which is a symbol of the artist's family.
 The back of the jersey includes special recognition to the club's first Indigenous player Peter Robinson.

+Joe Chan wearing the club's 2025 ANZAC Day jersey.

+Club captain Harry Grant wearing the Storm's 2025 alternate jersey in round 20.

+Ryan Papenhuyzen wearing the Indigenous round jersey designed by David Roe.

 Junior Representatives

 The club entered teams in the 2025 New South Wales Rugby League junior representative competitions with the following coaching staff: